8c6794b6/hpc-codecov/README.md

 ### With stack

-Build the package and run the tests with coverage option:
+Build the package and run the tests with the coverage option:

 ```console
 $ stack --numeric-version